Toyota Aygo X

-The Toyota Aygo X is a crossover city car produced by Toyota since 2022.
+The Toyota Aygo X (pronounced Aygo Cross) is a crossover city car (A-segment) produced by Toyota since 2022.
 Using the Aygo nameplate, it is primarily marketed for the European market.
-It is built at the Toyota Motor Manufacturing Czech Republic (TMMCZ, formerly known as TPCA) plant in Kolín, Czech Republic, and replaces the previous Aygo hatchback produced in two generations from 2005 to 2021.
+It is built at the Toyota Motor Manufacturing Czech Republic (TMMCZ, formerly known as TPCA) plant in Kolín, Czech Republic, and replaces the previous Aygo hatchback produced in two generations from 2005 to 2022.

 Overview

+With increasingly stringent safety and emissions requirements in Europe, A-segment cars became more expensive to develop and produce, resulting in dwindling sales.
+Amidst these market circumstances, PSA Group ended its joint venture with Toyota in producing small city cars.
+Toyota instead decided to develop an Aygo successor based on the B-segment Yaris platform.

-The vehicle was previewed by the "Aygo X prologue" concept car, which was presented on 17 March 2021.
+The Aygo X was previewed by the "Aygo X prologue" concept car, which was presented on 17 March 2021.
 The concept car was designed by Toyota Motor Europe ED² design center in Sophia-Antipolis, France, while the production version was designed by Toyota Motor Europe design center of Zaventem, Belgium.
 The latter was presented on 5 November.
 The "X" is pronounced "Cross" to define the vehicle as a crossover, similar to the Yaris Cross and the Corolla Cross.
 The Aygo X is marketed as a higher-end vehicle in the A-segment class.

 Aygo X Air Edition

-The Toyota Aygo X Air Edition is a special edition available in the UK, offering more options along with a canvas roof.
+The Aygo X Air Edition is a special edition available in the UK, offering more options along with a canvas roof.
 It will be available exclusively online via the Toyota UK website.

+Facelift

+The facelift for the Aygo X was unveiled on 2 June 2025.
+The changes include a redesigned front fascia with the front overhang extended by 76 mm, new alloy wheels designs, the drum brakes used for the rear braking system were replaced with disc brakes, and a new GR Sport trim.
+Inside, there is a new 7-inch digital instrument cluster replacing analogue dials, redesigned steering wheel with an installed infrared sensor (for the EU-mandated driver attention monitoring system), an updated infotainment system, and the addition of dual USB-C ports and electronic parking brake, and a reconfigured centre console with the two stacks of battery cells for the hybrid system installed side-by-side for increased interior space (the first time on the Toyota hybrid vehicle).
+For safety, the facelift model saw the Aygo X upgraded with the latest Toyota Safety Sense driver assistance features and software over-the-air updates for the safety features.
+For powertrains, The 1KR-B52 1.0-litre petrol used in the pre-facelift model was replaced with the M15A-FXE 1.5-litre petrol hybrid for the facelift model.

 Concept

-The Toyota Aygo X was prefigured by the Aygo X Prologue concept car presented on March 17, 2021.
+The Aygo X was prefigured by the Aygo X Prologue concept car presented on 17 March 2021.